julian10m/julian10m.github.io/_posts/2021-03-21-Linear-Quadratic-Discriminant-Analysis.md

 ## Gaussian Distributions

-To study LDA and QDA, it is convenient to first analyze how to characterize a random variable $\mathfrak{X}$ that has either a univariate or multivariate Gaussian distribution.
+Since LDA and QDA assume that features of each class follow Gaussian distributions, before diving into these algorithms, it is actually convenient to first understand how to characterize a random variable $\mathfrak{X}$ that has either a univariate or multivariate Gaussian distribution.

 ###  Case Univariate